 All vehicles must be registered with the Office of Student Development and owners must provide proof of insurance each academic year.
-Trinity charges a fee of \$25 for the use of its parking spaces to pay for the operation and maintenance of campus parking.
+Trinity College charges afee of \$25 for the use of its parking spaces to pay for the operation and maintenance of campus parking.
 Trinity College Parking Permits must be in a visible spot on the left side by the front windshield or left side of the back windshield.
 Any vehicle parked without a parking permit will be towed at the owner's expense.

 Students will not be able to purchase their parking permit for the next academic year until paying previous parking violation fees.
 Students who receive three or more parking violations in one academic year will be sent before the disciplinary committee.

-Listed on the following page are parking violations/fines:
+Listed on the following pages are parking violations/fines, in effect 2020-2021: